Solid values and morals serve as the foundation for the quality of life evident in this family-centered community.

 Scribner is successful in business because it adapted to changes and progress over the years.
 A 50,000 bushel bin that was built in 1919 continues to handle more than 3 million bushels annually due to upkeep and modernization.
 A city built on livestock, Scribner has adapted from its railroad days to now selling cattle and hogs to local packing plants to spur development and provide jobs for its residents.

 Safety is also of the utmost importance to the people of Scribner.
 While fire protection was once a series of cisterns on Main Street, it is now a fully functioning fire department with 36 volunteers, a new fire hall, and modern equipment.
-All members are also EMT and ambulance trained to provide the highest level of care for its residents.
+The Scribner Rescue Squad has fully trained volunteers to provide the highest level of care for its residents.

 Something for Everyone in Scribner